Thunderstorm in a dream over a wide landscape with dark clouds and flashes

 A thunderstorm combines lightning and rain — momentary illumination and prolonged cleansing.
 Fury and tenderness.
 Destruction and nourishment.
 It does not come to punish — it comes because there is no other way.
 Because the tension has reached its limit.

 In dreams, a thunderstorm appears precisely when something within you has accumulated that demands release.
 A conflict that has been postponed.
 A feeling that has been suppressed.
 Energy with no space to go.
-And perhaps right now, reading these lines, you feel something similar — something pressing from inside, asking to come out.
+It usually happens that, while reading such a description, what is pressing and asking to come out is already stirring within.
+Perhaps right now this very heaviness lives in your chest.
 Allow this image to speak with you.

 The sky darkens.
 The air changes.
 The wind dies or, on the contrary, rises.
 Something is clearly coming.
 You feel the storm on your skin before the first peal.
 Anxiety mounts.
 Or anticipation.